 - Boil or steam the potatoes and carrots in a large pot for about 20 minutes or until soft.

-- In the meanwhile, cook the pasta according to package directions.
+- In the meantime, cook the pasta according to package directions.
 Drain and set aside.

 - Place all the vegan cheese ingredients in a blender (including the cooked potatoes and carrots) and blend until smooth.

-- Mix the cooked pasta and the vegan cheese in the pot and if they’re both hot, serve immediately.
+- Mix the cooked pasta and the vegan cheese in the pot and if they’re both hot, serve your vegan mac and cheese immediately.
 If they’re not, reheat the mixture for 1 or 2 minutes and serve immediately.

-- Keep leftovers in an airtight container in the fridge for 3-5 days.
-To reheat it, add a little bit of milk if the sauce is too thick.
+- Keep the leftovers in an airtight container in the fridge for 3-5 days or in the freezer for 2-3 months.
+To reheat it, add a little bit of plant milk if the sauce is too thick.